Archive for: medicinal product

 Apteka przy Ratuszu – Centrum Farmaceutyczne (the pharmacy) in Białystok had published a brochure titled “Megaextracharges” (Megadopłaty) in which it has provided information about promotional prices of medicinal products that were available in “Apteka przy Ratuszu”.
 The Main Pharmaceutical Inspector (MPI) – the central organ of the Polish administration which has the authorithy to supervise compliance with the regulations of Pharmaceutical Law in the scope of advertisements – has ruled that such advertising is prohibited by the Polish Pharmaceutical Law and has ordered the owners of the pharmacy to cease distribiution of brochures and leaflets.

-Article 52 of the Polish Act on Pharmaceutical Law – PHL – (in Polish: ustawa prawo farmaceutyczne) of 6 September 2001, published in Journal of Laws (Dziennik Ustaw) of 2008, No 45, item 271, with later amendments provides that
+Article 52 of the Polish Act on Pharmaceutical Law – PHL – (in Polish: ustawa prawo farmaceutyczne) of 6 September 2001, published in Journal of Laws (Dziennik Ustaw) of 2008, No 45, item 271, with later amendments provides definition of advertising.

 Advertising a medicinal product shall mean any activity consisting in informing about and encouraging to use the medicinal product